 - Volcanic Wineries – If you like wine, visit La Geria, a protected area that is the quintessential Lanzarote vineyard.
 You can book a walking guide through a variety of vineyards, sampling extraordinary wine from each as you go.

-- Museo Atlántico – 14m below the sea level is the first underwater art museum of Europe.
+- Museo Atlántico – 14m below sea level is the first underwater art museum in Europe.
 Rent scuba gear for the day and dive amongst the incredible sculptures that make up Lanzarote’s UNESCO World Biosphere Reserve.